Revolt of 1173–1174: Revolt

 The Earl of Leicester, a supporter of young Henry who had been in Normandy and was chief of the aristocratic rebels, took up the charge next.
 He raised an army of Flemish mercenaries and crossed from Normandy back to England to join the other rebel barons there, principally Hugh Bigod, Earl of Norfolk.
 The Earl of Leicester was intercepted by the English forces returning from the north in Scotland, led by Richard de Luci, and was completely defeated at Fornham.
 Henry II's barons supposedly said to him, "It is a bad year for your enemies."
+By September 1173 Henry II's successes against the rebels led to those based in mainland Europe to begin peace talks.
+On 25 September Henry II met with various rebel leaders, including his sons.
+Terms were proposed that would given Henry II's sons more income and greater control of castles and lands than before the war.
+The terms were rejected and the talks ended when the Earl of Leicester attempted to draw his sword on Henry II.

 Norwich Castle was captured by Hugh Bigod with a force of over 800 soldiers in July 1174.

 In the spring of 1174 the rebellion continued.
 David, Earl of Huntingdon, brother of William the Lion, moved back south to attempt the conquest of northern England and took up the leadership of the rebel barons.
 William de Ferrers, Earl of Derby and one of the rebels, burned the royal burgh of Nottingham while Hugh Bigod likewise torched Norwich.

 Henry II, who had been in Normandy fighting his enemies, landed in England on 8 July.
 His first act was to do penance for the death of Thomas Becket, who was murdered by some of Henry's knights three years earlier and had already been canonized as a saint.
 The day following the ceremony at Canterbury, on 13 July, in a seeming act of divine providence for Henry II, William the Lion and many of his supporters were surprised and captured at the Battle of Alnwick by a small band of loyalists.
 In the aftermath Henry II was able to sweep up the opposition, marching through each rebel stronghold to receive their surrenders.
 With England taken care of, Henry returned to Normandy and set about a settlement with his enemies, and on 30 September "King Henry, the king's son, and his brothers, returned to their father and to his service, as their lord".
+Peace was sealed by the Treaty of Montlouis.